workshop, Brisbane, 20-21 April 2017

 Conflict management is often regarded as difficult.
 It need not be.
 The processes we examine and practice at the workshop will place effective third party conflict management within the reach of anyone with reasonable communication skills and confidence.

-People who can benefit from the workshop include managers, group leaders in all settings, teachers and trainers, facilitators, and the like.
+People who can benefit from the workshop include managers, group leaders in all settings, teachers and trainers, consultants, facilitators, and the like.

 When is it?